 Tal Linzen

 Grusha Prasad & Tal Linzen.
-SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser. [arXiv]
+SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser.
+CoNLL. [arXiv]

 Najoung Kim, Tal Linzen & Paul Smolensky.
 Uncontrolled Lexical Exposure Leads to Overestimation of Compositional Generalization in Pretrained Models. [arXiv]

 Jackson Petty, Sjoerd van Steenkiste, Ishita Dasgupta, Fei Sha, Dan Garrette & Tal Linzen (2024).
-The Impact of Depth and Width on Transformer Language Model Generalization.
-NAACL. [arXiv]
+The Impact of Depth on Compositional Generalization in Transformer Language Models.
+NAACL. [arXiv] [link]

 Kuan-Jung Huang, Suhas Arehalli, Mari Kugemoto, Christian Muxica, Grusha Prasad, Brian Dillon & Tal Linzen (2024).
 Large-scale benchmark yields no evidence that language model surprisal explains syntactic disambiguation difficulty.
 Journal of Memory and Language. [link] [pdf]